l1v3or3v1l/cybersec-projects/README.md

   portscan.py - Scan for open ports in an IP
   psweep.py - ping sweep (OSCP PWK course)
   shift_brute.py - bruteforce shifts to decrypt shift cipher
+  vrfy-ips.py - VRFY command on smtp list of ip using a single username